Let’s challenge the coronavirus pandemic together with the online e-Governance Conference!

-- How can you make the digital a cross-cutting part of a country’s development and how can you finance it together with donors?
+- How can you make digital a cross-cutting part of a country’s development and how can you finance it?

-- Adopting the big changes: How can the transition to a cloud-based services architecture affect governments?
+- Adopting big changes: How can the transition to a cloud-based services architecture affect governments?

-The conference speakers include the Minister of Foreign Trade and Information Technology of Estonia, Mr. Kaimar Karu; author of the bestseller “Non-Bullshit Innovation,” David Rowan; the Washington Institute scholar, Avi Jorisch, and other top visionaries and practitioners of digital transformation from Estonia and around the world.
+Conference speakers include the author of the bestseller “Non-Bullshit Innovation,” David Rowan; the Washington Institute scholar, Avi Jorisch, the CIO of Estonian Government Siim Sikkut, and other top visionaries and practitioners of digital transformation from Estonia and around the world.

-The conference is organised by the e-Governance Academy since 2015 in cooperation with the Estonian Ministry of Foreign Affairs and Tallinn City. e-Governance Academy (eGA) is a think-tank and consultancy organisation founded for the creation and transfer of knowledge and best practice concerning digital transformation in government.
+The e-Governance Conference is an annual event organised by e-Governance Academy (eGA) since 2015 in collaboration with the Ministry of Foreign Affairs of Estonia.
+The e-Governance Academy (eGA) is a think tank and consultancy organisation founded for the creation and transfer of knowledge and best practice concerning digital transformation in government.